City-OL/control-description-sheet/README.md

 ### Styling

 The web component uses a shadow dom and should thus not be affected by the CSS on your website.
 Some basic styling can be made on the `<control-description-sheet>` element, which also affects the `<control-description>` elements.
-The supported CSS variables are `--primary` (sets the color of the text, icons and borders), `--width` (total width of the sheet) and `--border-radius` (only outermost border).
+The supported CSS variables are `--primary` (sets the color of the text, icons and borders), `--secondary` (sets the highlighting color), `--width` (total width of the sheet) and `--border-radius` (only outermost border).
 Check out [the demo](https://city-ol.github.io/control-description-sheet/demo.html) to see how this looks like.

 ```css
 control-description-sheet {